tymyrddin/purple/source/docs/distribution-networks/observable-semantics/measurements-and-data-records/metre-data-semantics.md

 ## Consumption forecasting and anomaly detection

-Stedin's metering platform can apply statistical models to detect anomalies.
+The metering platform can apply statistical models to detect anomalies.
 A model predicts the expected consumption for each customer based on historical data, weather, calendar (weekday/weekend), and seasonal factors.
 When real-time meter readings arrive, they are compared against the prediction.
 Readings that deviate significantly from the prediction are flagged for investigation.